SazzzNiziyan/Sheriyan-Assinment-4/README.md

 - This is a simple static assignment — for tweaks, open a PR with a short description and I'll review.
 - Prefer incremental, focused changes (styling changes in separate PRs from content changes).

-License
-- No license specified.
-If you want this repo shared, consider adding an open-source license such as MIT.

 Contact
 - Repo owner: @SazzzNiziyan